Winsted Citizen: History

 Following the first issue, Thibault said the new plan was to print additional issues monthly for the remainder of the year and then publish papers weekly starting in 2024.
 A subscription for the rest of 2023 was $25, and would increase to $95 annually the following year.
 A month after publishing the first paper, Thibault said Nader failed to provide funding as initially promised for the paper's second edition.
 According to Thibault, Nader agreed to cover 75% of the cost, with the newspaper covering the rest.
 However, the money had not been delivered by the time of the second edition's printing.
 Instead, at that time Nader offered to give a $8,000 loan, which Thibault said the paper would not accept.

 In March 2023, the Winsted Citizen had about 150 subscribers and cost about $30,000 for each paper published monthly.
 Thibault stated that changes were required to ensure the continual operation of the paper.
 Thibault planned to cease the publication's print-only stance Nader advocated for and also publish it on a paywalled website.

 On November 20, 2023, the Winsted Citizen's oversight board voted to close the newspaper after publishing nine issues.
 In a memo, Thibault wrote the paper could not overcome an "untenable deficit" and lost money every month published.
 Two days later it was announced the paper had been sold to American Business Media LLC and would continue publishing.
 As a result of the sale, the paper did not lay off any employees and Thibault stayed on as a contributing editor.
-Since the purchase, the newspaper's website has shut down.
+Since the purchase, the newspaper's website has shut down and no new issues have been published.